Crispy Baked Kale Chips Recipe

 crispy baked kale chips on wood

 At the end of the summer when the garden is overflowing with basil, it’s the perfect time to start drying basil to stock your pantry.
 Fortunately, you don’t need any special equipment to dry basil.
-Let’s explore how to dry basil by hanging it, using an oven, and using a dehydrator.
-Basil is an annual … Read more
+Let’s chat about the different methods of drying basil – air dry, dehydrator, oven method, microwave and air fryer – …

 Preserving Meyer Lemons (and other citrus) in a Zero Waste Way